 Click here to send a pre-drafted email to your MP, opposing the changes to the small claims limit.
 Simply copy and paste the content into your email client.

 Sign the e-petition ‘Keep the Personal Injury Small Claims Limit at £1,000.’

 At 10,000 signatures, the government will respond to the petition.

 At 100,000 signatures, the petition will be considered for debate in Parliament.

 Watch now to find out what happened when Santa and his Elves travelled all over London to gift insurers with their early Christmas presents, and learn how the government's plans will affect you.

-Read the latest news articles and press releases relating to the #FeedingFatCats campaign:
+Read the latest news articles, press releases and factsheets relating to the #FeedingFatCats campaign: